DigitalPhi/MoralPsychology/docs/README.md

-# Welcome
+## Moral psychology

-Welcome to the course page for moral psychology (PHIL 3097, 2017).
-This module is meant to be exploratory within the limits of the reason and good manners.
-We'll do our best.
+> Welcome!
+This is the course page for moral psychology (PHIL 3097, 2017).

 Some topics that might be taken-up: love & hate, authority & obedience, shame & pride, respect & humiliation, pleasure & pain, self-control, competitiveness & equality, hope & despair, fear & grief, anger, forgiveness & apology.
+This module is meant to be exploratory within the limits of reason and good manners.
+Let's all do our best.

 ## Announcements